In This Article

 429 Too Many Requests

-One of the most frequent HTTP error responses when web scraping, 429 states that you've been sending too many requests to the same endpoint.
+One of the most frequent HTTP error responses when scraping is 429.
+It states that you've been sending too many requests to the same endpoint.

 500 Internal Server Error

-Something failed on the server's end of things.
-It's likely that a simple retry would work either instantly or within a few minutes.
+Something failed on the server's end, usually a bug or miscommunication, not with your response-request communication.
+A simple retry would likely work either instantly or within a few minutes.

 502 Bad Gateway

-Nearly identical to the 500 Internal Server Error - something went wrong with the upstream server, causing failed requests.
+502 is nearly identical to the 500 Internal Server Error.
+It means that something went wrong with the upstream server, causing failed requests.
 Retrying in a short while will likely fix the issue.

 503 Service Unavailable

 Indicates that the server is likely completely down or otherwise unavailable.
-While you can retry the response code, it'll only resolve on its own once the administrator fixes the issue.
+While you can retry requests with such a response code, it'll only resolve on its own once the administrator fixes the issue.

 504 Gateway Timeout

-Indicates networking issues, which may be caused by either end of the connection.
-Retrying with increasing delays could fix the issue.
+Indicates networking issues, which may be caused by either end of the response-request communication.
+Retrying the connection with increasing delays could fix the issue.

 Ready to get started?